A high-street champion and digital marketing expert

-Prior to setting up his own consultancy, Graham held academic research roles at the Centre for Northern Studies and the Centre for Public Policy at Northumbria University, and most recently spent four years, until August 2010, as Senior Research Executive at Newcastle-based market research agency Marketwise Strategies.
+Prior to setting up his own consultancy, Graham held academic research roles at the Centre for Northern Studies and the Centre for Public Policy at Northumbria University, and spent four years, until August 2010, as Senior Research Executive at Newcastle-based market research agency Marketwise Strategies.

 Before his research career, Graham trained as an architect and planner at the University of Sheffield, which has helped nurture his longstanding passion for places, and his keen eye for design and detail.